ofrik/stackoverflow-good-questions-analysis/README.md

 - [ ] define a metric for assessing the weight of a user on the community.
 - [ ] define a metric to rate the user trend leading.
 - [ ] combine the trendy/not trendy output of the topic modeling with the user data and train model to determine if the post topic going to be trendy.

+# Metrics

+## Trendy to be tag
+If was used less than three months after the first use of the tag, If the tag showed an increased amount of uses on a monthly moving average for the next year

+## Trendy to be post topic
+If the post has tags that are to be trendy

+## User topic focus

+## User community weight

+## User trend leadership